samyfrey/FrontEndHackathon-GA-/README.md

 ## Objective & Strategy

 For this hackathon, I identified various parts in the site that could be reproduced using the same component (photo gallery, buttons and cards).
 In only a couple of hours, I learned how to use styled components which I found to be the most appropriate technology to do so.
+See the explanation of the Photo Gallery component to know why.

 My main objective was to standardize the code as much as possible and only use a content file to feed the rendering components.